 National Progression Awards |

 Learners and those wishing to work abroad will be happy to know that Brexit has no impact on the EQF.
 UK and Scottish qualifications remain part of the EQF, meaning you can continue to compare academic and vocational qualifications against the EQF in the same way as before the Brexit transition.
+The EQF is here to stay – but what about qualifications from other countries?
+The UK has left the European Union, so does this mean that learners and those wishing to work abroad will no longer be able to compare academic or vocational experience against a common framework of qualification levels across member states as was previously possible with EU membership. ?
+In short: No!
+You can still use your old certificates for comparison under these new arrangements (you'll just need an updated version if it was issued after 29 March 2019).

 We hope this guide on the EQF and what it means for your learning and career prospects have proved useful.
 For more advice and information, the Oxbridge team is here to help.
-Whether you’re interested in our distance learning courses or require guidance on the next step on your learning and careers journey, visit the homepage or call us today on 0121 630 3000.
+Whether you’re interested in our distance learning courses or require guidance on the next step on your learning and career journey, visit the homepage or call us today on 0121 630 3000.